paul7dxb/Obsidian-Web-Dev/Deployments/AWS/AWS Developer/AWS Infrastructure/6 - EC2 Storage.md

 # EBS Snapshot

 - Elastic Block Storage
-- Used to transfer data from one AZ to anaother
+- Used to transfer data from one AZ to another
 - EBS snapshot archive
 	- Move snapshot to archive tier
 	- 24 - 72 hours to restore archive